Newcastle upon Tyne, England

 Search hotels near St James' Park

-St James' Park's city centre location means virtually every Newcastle hotel is within walking distance of the stadium.
-This is the ideal situation for football visitors.
+St James' Park's city-centre location means virtually every Newcastle hotel is within walking distance of the stadium.
+This is the ideal situation for football visitors and is the main reason Newcastle is among the most enjoyable Premier League cities to visit.

 Malmaison Newcastle (Quayside, 10-minute walk)

-Stylish hotel in a converted warehouse on the scenic Quayside.
+Stylish hotel in a converted granary on the scenic Quayside.
 Excellent restaurant and bar, great views of the Tyne bridges.
-Popular choice combining quality with Newcastle's best location.
+Popular choice combining quality with Newcastle's best riverside location.

 The Vermont Hotel (city centre, 8-minute walk)

 Elegant hotel with rooftop bar offering panoramic city views including St James' Park.
-Central location, good restaurant, and classic British style.
+Central location near the Castle Keep, good restaurant, and classic British style.

 Roomzzz Newcastle City (city centre, 10-minute walk)

-Modern aparthotel with kitchen facilities, perfect for longer stays or groups.
-Central location, contemporary design, good value.
+Modern aparthotel with kitchen facilities, perfect for longer stays or groups travelling for a Newcastle weekend.

 Quayside (Recommended for Atmosphere)